bartima3us/erl-upnp/README.md

 - ```Target :: {uuid, list()}``` Returns device with concrete UUID.
 UUID example: "429ec14c-8e4a-4074-89cc-01fc84e31e1f"
 - ```Target :: list()``` Some custom search request.
 Example: "urn:schemas-upnp-org:service:Layer3Forwarding:1"

-Return all entities from the state
+Returns all entities from the state
 ```
 erl_upnp_client:get_devices(ClientPid, ReturnFormat).
 ```

-- ```ReturnFormat :: hierarchical``` Return all devices and entities in their original places from hierarchical point of view.
+- ```ReturnFormat :: hierarchical``` Returns all devices and entities in their original places from hierarchical point of view.
-- ```ReturnFormat :: flat``` Return all embedded devices in one list.
+- ```ReturnFormat :: flat``` Returns all embedded devices in one list.

 Find entities in the state by the key
 ```